 “Leadership typically goes through several phases following a major mishap: ordering an operational pause or safety stand down; assembling a team to determine what happened and why; and developing a list of discrete actions for improvement.
 Causes are identified, meaningful actions taken, and there has been repeated near- term success in instilling improved performance.
 However, these improvements may only have marginal effect in the absence of programs and processes to ensure lessons are not forgotten.
 Still, all levels of command must evaluate the sufficiency of internal programs and processes to self-assess, trend problems, and develop and follow through on corrective actions in the wake of mishaps.”

 Instead of thinking that the lessons from previous accidents have somehow been forgotten, a more reasonable conclusion is that the Navy really isn’t learning appropriate lessons and their root cause analysis and their corrective actions are ineffective.
-Of course, admitting this would mean that their current report is, also, probably misguided (since the same approach is used).
-Therefore they can’t admit one of their basic problems and this report’s corrective actions will also be short lived and probably fail.
+Of course, admitting this would mean that their current report is also, probably misguided (since the same approach is used).
+Therefore they can’t admit one of their basic problems, and this report’s corrective actions will also be short-lived and will probably fail.

 The findings and recommendations in the report are hard to evaluate.
 Without a thorough, detailed, accurate root cause analysis of the four incidents that the report was based upon (plus the significant amount of interviews that were conducted with no details provided), it is hard to tell if the finding are just opinions and if the recommendations are agenda items that people on the review board wanted to get implemented.
 I certainly can’t tell if the recommended fixes will actually cause a culture change when that culture change may not be supported by senior leadership and congressional funding.

 One more point that I noticed is that certain “hot button” morale issues were not mentioned.
-This could mean that certain factors effecting manning, training time wasted, and disciplinary issues aren’t being addressed.
-Even mentioning an example in this critique of the report seems risky in our very sensitive politically correct culture.
-Those aboard ships know examples of the type of issues I’m referring to, therefore, I won’t go into more detail.
+This could mean that certain factors affecting manning, training time wasted, and disciplinary issues aren’t being addressed.
+Even mentioning an example in this critique of the report seems risky in our very sensitive, politically correct culture.
+Those aboard ships know examples of the type of issues I’m referring to; therefore, I won’t go into more detail.
 If, however, certain issues won’t be discussed and directly addressed, the problems being created won’t be solved.